Generic Name: oxaprozin

 Urogenital system: abnormal renal function, dysuria or frequency.

-The following adverse reactions were reported in clinical trials, from worldwide marketing experience (in italics) or in patients taking other NSAIDs.
+INCIDENCE LESS THAN 1%: The following adverse reactions were reported in clinical trialsor in patients taking other NSAIDs.

 Cardiovascular system: arrhythmia, blood pressure changes, congestive heart failure, hypertension, hypotension, myocardial infarction, palpitations, tachycardia, syncope, vasculitis.

 Digestive system: alteration in taste, dry mouth, eructation, esophagitis, gastritis, glossitis, hematemesis, jaundice, liver function abnormalities including liver failure, stomatitis, hemorrhoidal or rectal bleeding.